Be wary before scanning QR codes

 CHICOPEE, Mass.
-(WWLP) – Using a Quick Response or QR code is becoming more common as a way to access information quickly on your phone.
+(WWLP) – Using a QR code is becoming more common as a way to access information quickly on your phone.

-You may have seen the group of black and white pixels shaped in a square.
-Each one has an individualized pattern that encodes data that provides information about a product or service, allows the user to view a menu at a restaurant, get directions, download an App, confirm banking and other personal account information, and dozens more uses.
+You may have seen a Quick Response code, a group of black and white pixels usually in the shape of a square.
+Each one has an individualized pattern that encodes data that provides information about a product or service.
+They also allow users to view a menu at a restaurant, get directions, download an App, and confirm banking and other personal account information, along with dozens more uses.

+As more people begin using them, thieves looking to steal your money and other information are creating harmful links embedded into the code.

-The fake QR code could take you to a spoofed site that looks real, and after logging in, your information could be stolen or malware could be installed.
+The fake QR code could take you to a spoofed site that looks real.
+After you log in, your information could be stolen or malware could be installed.

 The FTC provides these steps to protect yourself:

-- If you see a QR code in an unexpected place, inspect the URL before you open it.
-If it looks like a URL you recognize, make sure it’s not spoofed — look for misspellings or a switched letter.
+- If you see a QR code in an unexpected place, carefully check the URL before you open it.
+If it looks like a URL you recognize, make sure it’s not spoofed by looking for misspellings or switched letters.

 - Protect your phone and accounts.
-Update your phone’s OS to protect against hackers and protect your online accounts with strong passwords and multi-factor authentication.
+Update your phone’s operating system to protect against hackers, and use strong passwords and multi-factor authentication to protect your online accounts.

 If you have been the victim of fraud or have seen a fake QR, report it to the FTC here.